harsh-seth/knowhere/_posts/notes/nlp/2024-03-13-llm-alignment.md

 - Expensive to collect human annotations
 - Model loses out on creativity

+Caveats:
+- Reward model needs to be very carefully trained, to prevent it from learning shortcuts
+  - e.g. longer answers are better

 - Detailed Steps
   1. Instruction Tuning (SFT): Start with a large pretrained instruction tuned LLM
   2. Have a human rank a set of sampled results for a query from the LLM